Tiling Template Programming

 // Template argument declaration

-Definition of the template parameter of the ASCENDC_TPL_DATATYPE_DECL(D_T_Y, C_DT_FLOAT, C_DT_FLOAT16, ASCENDC_TPL_INPUT(1)), // DataType type: data type of the input parameter y.
+ASCENDC_TPL_DATATYPE_DECL(D_T_Y, C_DT_FLOAT, C_DT_FLOAT16, ASCENDC_TPL_INPUT(1)), // Template argument declaration for DataType: data type of argument y.
 The value can be float16 or float32.
-ASCENDC_TPL_INPUT(1) indicates the 1st input on the kernel side.
+ASCENDC_TPL_INPUT(1) indicates the first input on the kernel.

 ASCENDC_TPL_UINT_DECL(TILE_NUM, ASCENDC_TPL_8_BW, ASCENDC_TPL_UI_MIX, 2, 0, 2, 3, 5, 10, 12, 13, 9, 8),// Template argument declaration of the custom UINT type: The template arguments include the number of tiles, encoding bit width ASCENDC_TPL_8_BW (8 bits), which indicates that the number of template arguments does not exceed the 8-bit range, and ASCENDC_TPL_UI_MIX, which indicates that the value range is expressed in mixed mode.
 There are two groups of data {0–2} and {3–5} and exhaustive values 10, 12, 13, 9, and 8.
 The final result is {0, 1, 2, 3, 4, 5, 10, 12, 13, 9, 8}.